- Life & Money

 In exchange for moving your life insurance policy into the trust, an ILIT provides certain advantages.

 “For one, an ILIT can help you avoid having your policy death benefit included in your estate for federal estate tax purposes.
-At the same time, an ILIT gives you the ability to direct, through the trust document, how and when the death benefit is used, and for whom,” Johnston says.
+At the same time, an ILIT gives you the ability to direct, through the trust document, how and when the death benefit is used and for whom,” Johnston says.

-Risks of an irrevocable life insurance trust (ILIT)
+Downside of an irrevocable life insurance trust (ILIT)

 You should also be aware of certain drawbacks to using an ILIT.
 One is that establishing this type of trust requires the grantor to completely give up all rights to the property in the trust, including who the trust beneficiaries are and under what circumstances and conditions they receive the assets.

 “Life insurance is a very flexible asset,” Johnston explains.
 “As the owner of the policy, you can take some money out, often tax-free, through a partial surrender or loan.
-The biggest tradeoff when establishing an ILIT is the loss of your personal use of the policy.
-The life insurance policy goes from your personally owned asset available for your personal and retirement expenses to a trust owned asset used almost exclusively for legacy purposes.”
+The biggest trade-off when establishing an ILIT is the loss of your personal use of the policy.
+The life insurance policy goes from your personally owned asset—available for your personal and retirement expenses—to a trust-owned asset used almost exclusively for legacy purposes.”

 Another concern might be the cost.
 Setting up and maintaining an ILIT may require professional fees and filing a gift tax return in the year the trust is funded and possibly in future years.